damonkelley/blog.damonkelley.me/source/2016-08-03-java-event-listeners.html.markdown

 ---

-Events and event listeners have always seemed very opaque to me.
+Events and event listeners have always seemed opaque to me.
 GUI programming and front-web programming will often use these mechanisms heavily.
-I recently had the need to create my own event and event listener in Java, and it shed a lot of light on how it works.
+I recently had the need to create my own event and event listener in Java, and it shed a light on how it works.

-In order to demonstrate this, we will pretend that we have a digital magazine call _EZine_.
-We have a web app for it, and we would like to extend it so that we can hook into the when our issues are published.
-Inside of our app, we have a class that is responsible for publishing the issue.
+In order to demonstrate this, let's will pretend that we have a digital magazine call _EZine_.
+There is a web app for it, and we want to extend it so we can hook into when our issues are published to let our followers on Twitter know a new issue is out.

+Inside of our app, we have a class called `EZinePublisher` that is responsible for publishing the issue.

 ```java
 class EZinePublisher {